aturkewi/ecto_lock_v0/README.md

 This was my first thought when we ran into this issue.
 I figured that easiest solution would be to just _avoid_ this problem in the first place.
 After talking with the team though, we realized that:

 1. There are much larger operation concerns here with regards to how to do this.
 Is one server designated prime?
 What if it goes down?
-Do all the servers need to then talk to eachother...
+Do all the servers need to then talk to each other...

 and

 2. When dealing with something like invoicing users, we want to be _sure_ that we're not billing them twice or anything like that.
-Rather than relying on the right number of the right servers being in rotation, we want to use a more robust industry standard tool (locking...?)
+Rather than relying on the right number of the right servers being in rotation, we want to use a more robust industry standard tool.

-Idempotence Keys (Stripe Specific)
+Idempotency Keys (Stripe Specific)

 This idea had more to do with Strip specifically.
-The idea was that if we tagged each invoice we sent with an idempotence key, Stripe would know not to duplicate an invoice on their end.
+The idea was that if we tagged each invoice we sent with an Idempotency key, Stripe would know not to duplicate an invoice on their end.
 The short answer here is that this does not work how we originally thought it might.
 That tool is used to just return the exact same response if the same request is sent twice.
-So what would happen if our first request to Stripe failed?
-Then any time we would retry the request we'd get the same failed response again and again :( Also, accoriding to the Stripe docs, this key is _not_ meant to be used to ensure that double billing does not take place.
+So what would happen if our first (totally valid) request to Stripe failed on their end?
+Then any time we would retry the request we'd get the same failed response again and again :( Also, according to the Stripe docs, this key is _not_ meant to be used to ensure that double billing does not take place.

 Locking

 The idea here is that each server looks up an invoice to send it.
 When it retrieves the invoice from the database, it puts a _lock_ on that row so that _no other process can access it_.
-This would mean that if Server A looked up invoice 7 and got a lock on it, Server B would not be able to retrieve the invoice and therefore would _not_ be able to send it out.
+This would mean that if Server A looked up invoice 7 and got a lock on it, Server B would not be able to retrieve the invoice because that row is locked and therefore would _not_ be able to send it out.

 Locking

 What does it do?

 Surprise surprise, we ended up going with database locking!
 Database locking is a very robust and well used tool.
-It's been a feature of SQL databases since YYYY.

-As explained above, databse locking allows us to make a row in accessible.
+As explained above, database locking allows us to make a row in inaccessible.
 We can use this tool to ensure that only one process is working on a pieces of data at a time so we can avoid write conflicts (two processes try and make updates at the same time).

 How do you use it?

-Let's go over how we can use [Ecto's lock function](link to ecto lock).
+Let's go over how we can use [Ecto's lock function](https://hexdocs.pm/ecto/Ecto.Query.html#lock/2).

 Like all Ecto queries, there are two ways we can use this.
 We can either use the keyword syntax, or the expression syntax.
 I'm going to go ahead and use the keyword syntax, but either would work.